MarkDickinson/shell_scripts/security-audit/README.md

 Also access to view the output should be controlled as the report is designed to highlight issues that could be exploited.

-The collection scriot must run as the 'root' user in order to have access to obtain all the information it needs; as such ensure you have a trusted copy of the data collection script and review it to ensure you trust it before running it.
+The collection script must run as the 'root' user in order to have access to obtain all the information it needs; as such ensure you have a trusted copy of the data collection script and review it to ensure you trust it before running it.
+You obviously _should never run untrusted scripts as root_ so feel free to look at my really bad coding (getting worse as I try and insert more things into it) before running the collection script.

+The processing script should not run as root, it needs no special privs.

 ## Current checks performed
 * filesystem checks - checks the permissions of all 'system files' to ensure